-Employment Law is designed to protect you when you go to work each day.
+Our New York Employment law firm is designed to protect you when you go to work each day.
 You have the right to be treated with dignity and respect.
 In fact, it is required by Federal, State, and New York City laws.

 This covers a wide range of actions, including:

 James J. Corbett is a New York lawyer experienced in representing clients in employment-related matters.
 We understand the stress and emotional devastation that often come with being subjected to harassment, discrimination, retaliation, and unfair compensation at work.
 We dedicate our practice to helping the victims of discriminatory and unfair employment practices obtain the legal remedies they deserve.
-We offer professional and personalized legal services to our clients and pride ourselves on taking the time to listen to those we represent to fully understand their needs.
+Our New York Employment law firm offers professional and personalized legal services to our clients and pride ourselves on taking the time to listen to those we represent to fully understand their needs.

 Employment Law New York